 - Recharge when possible.
 Everyone needs to “take a moment” every now and then.
-A short 5–10 minute break allows you to bring your head up out of the detail and push a few internal reset buttons.
+A short 5– 10-minute break allows you to bring your head up out of the detail and push a few internal reset buttons.

-- No heroics.
+- No Heroics.
 You have to be aware of the signals people put out when they’re approaching breaking point.
 Everyone does this in different ways: it could be tears, it could be that they retreat and become reclusive, it could be shouting.
 When individuals get to this stage it’s important to find ways of reducing the pressure, getting them to stop work and recharge, or simply taking the time to talk to them to help them find some of their reserve energy.

 - Overcommunicate.
-In an environment like this I try and talk to everyone in my team as much as possible.
+In an environment like this, I try and talk to everyone on my team as much as possible.
 Regular huddles, 1:1 encouragement, frequent sharing of progress, updates and successes (as well as what’s going wrong).
 People operate much better when they feel like they have a handle on the situation and that their contribution is visible and valuable.
 It’s easy to worry that communicating a crisis response will elicit a panic response from the team, when in fact more often than not it results in, “How can I help?”

 - Let the little things slide.
 People will fall short of expectations, harsh words will be exchanged, silly mistakes will be made.
-If you jump on every one then the motivation of the team will plummet.
+If you jump on everyone then the motivation of the team will plummet.
 Instilling a sense of camaraderie is paramount and you have to find a way to push everyone to high performance whilst not punishing them when they fall short

 - Talk to someone.
 Leading a team in a situation like this can be a lonely experience.
-The temptation is to try and be “superhuman” – to seem to rise above the stresses your team are facing.
+The temptation is to try and be “superhuman” – to seem to rise above the stresses your team is facing.
 In my experience, showing your vulnerability and admitting when you’re struggling can actually motivate your team and create a stronger affinity with them.